About Us

 What to Bring on the Inca Trail?

 For the hike, it is recommended to carry light luggage, no more than a small backpack with some snacks, water, a camera, and lightweight items.
+One should also consider the demands of traversing the challenging inca trail cusco to machu picchu while ensuring to pack appropriately.

 Recommendations for a Safe and Enjoyable Experience